danielmackay/MvcAsync/README.md

 Goals
 -----
 * **Minimal Requests:** This means that the data will always come down with the inital page load.
-This could the data could either be HTML or JSON.
+The data could either be HTML or JSON.
 In the case of JSON it is embedded in the page and then used to construct the HTML on the client.
 * **Logic-less Views:** This means that any calculations are done in C# and store in ViewModels.
 These ViewModels are then bound to the views (server-side) to produce the initial HTML.
 * **Like-for-like comparison:** Every technique should be functionality equivalent .